 First year they sleep, second year they creep, third year they leap.

-In the ensuing six years, local friends groups emerged intermittently to work with PP&R to help with park maintenance and habitat restoration.
+The ensuing years local friends groups emerged intermittently to partner with PP&R to maintain the park.
 Adaptive management necessitated replanting new species where others failed.
-During this period, areas of the park became overcome by invasive weeds and native plants diminished.
+During this period, areas of the park became overcome by invasive weeds and native plants diminished significantly.

 Zone 1 Oak Savanna & Turf